Hotmoka/hotmoka/README.md

 If you want to edit the source code inside an IDE, you can import it in Eclipse, NetBeans or IntelliJ.
-In Eclipse, use the File &rarr; Import &rarr; Existing Maven Projects menu item and import the parent Maven project contained in the `hotmoka` directory that you cloned from GitHub.
+In Eclipse, use the File &rarr; Import &rarr; Existing Maven Projects menu item and import the parent Maven project contained in the `moka` directory that you cloned from GitHub.
 This should create, inside Eclipse, also its submodule projects.
 You should see, inside Eclipse's project explorer, something like Figure 15.
 You will then be able to compile, package, test and install the Hotmoka jars inside